Can I Really Grow Vegetables? Yes. It's very simple. Follow my simple

 Besides the space above your garden, you can find lots of little shared spaces in the rest of your gardens.
 There is really no need for separate vegetable gardens and none of the delicious food that you can grow actually benefits from being planted in a straight row.
 Some

-will even tolerate a bit of shade.
+like lettuce, will even tolerate a bit of shade.
 There is also quite a number of delicious vegetables that

 happily grow in pots.